Dr. Baravarian explains how the Ghost Non-Metal Bunionectomy® is revolutionizing bunion surgery

 My three ghost bunion procedures were a significant improvement in using minimally invasive bunion surgery to correct bunion deformities and give pain relief.
 However, it was not enough for me.
 I wanted to investigate what additional measures could be taken to expedite patient recovery and reduce the need for crutches, casts, and non-weight-bearing devices.

-After designing the triplex of procedures, I sought to identify the primary causes of bunion problems following surgery and develop strategies to address and mitigate these issues and complications.
+After designing the distinct procedures, I sought to identify the primary causes of bunion problems following surgery and develop strategies to address and mitigate these issues and complications.
 These include stiffness of the big toe joint, incision healing, swelling, time on crutches, and the need for a cast.

 I have worked with individual companies to design patient-specific products.
 These products help me achieve the ideal outcome for my patients.
 For example: